yufree/xcmsrocker/README.md

 ## Rocker image for metabolomics data analysis

-- For the image based on verse: use `docker pull yufree/xcmsrocker:latest`
+- For the image based on verse(Recommanded): use `docker pull yufree/xcmsrocker:latest`

 - For the image based on tidyverse(smaller): use `docker pull yufree/xcmsrocker:small`

-- For the image based on rstudio(tiny, Under Construction): use `docker pull yufree/xcmsrocker:tiny`
+- For the image based on rstudio(tiny): use `docker pull yufree/xcmsrocker:tiny`

+## Usage

+1. Install Docker

+2. Pull the Rocker image

+3. Use `docker run --rm -p 8787:8787 yufree/xcmsrocker` to start the image

+4. Open the browser and visit http://localhost:8787 or http://[your-ip-address]:8787 to power on RStudio server

+5. Default user name and password are both `rstudio`

+6. Enjoy your data analysis!

 ## Packages